 February 23-24, 2018

-To design is to influence the experience of individuals, the fabric of communities, the structure of organizations, and the dynamics of systems.
+To design and online casino with 10£10 no deposit is to influence the experience of individuals, the fabric of communities, the structure of organizations, and the dynamics of systems.

 At the sixth-annual HarvardxDesign conference, we will convene today’s leading thinkers and doers to explore design’s influence across these four scales.